prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

 `present`: ``true`` (default) or ``false``
     Indicates whether the table exists in the database.

+`reliable`: ``true`` (default) or ``false``
+    Indicates whether the table is crash-safe.

+    Unset this flag to create a table that has fast update operations, but may lose committed data when the database server crashes.

 `title`: ``<title>``
     Header used in tabular output.
 If not provided, the header is generated from the table name.